tomerfiliba-org/reedsolomon/README.rst

 v the number of erasures and nsym = n-k = the number of ECC (error correction code) symbols.
 This means that you can either correct exactly floor(nsym/2) errors, or nsym erasures (errors where you know the position), and a combination of both errors and erasures.
-The code should work on pretty much any reasonable version of python (2.4-3.5), but I'm only testing on 2.7 - 3.4.
+The code should work on pretty much any reasonable version of python (2.4-3.7), but I'm only testing on 2.7 and 3.7.
+Python 3.8 should work except for Cython which is currently incompatible with this version.

 The codec has quite reasonable performances if you either use PyPy on the pure-python implementation (reedsolo.py) or either if you compile the Cython extension creedsolo.py